julianeon/julianeon/books.md

 Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.

-I appreciate the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.
+I also like the classics: LOTR, Dune, Neuromancer, Snow Crash, A Wrinkle in Time.

 For contemporary fiction, I liked Smith's White Teeth.